Frequently asked questions

 Q. Where exactly are your sites?

 All Forest School activities run at Glen Parva Spinney and the Allotment playgroup is based at Aylestone Lane community allotments in Wigston.
-More details about both the sites is available on the ‘Locations’ page.
+Earth arts runs from Soft Touch arts in Leicester City centre.
+More details about the sites is available on the ‘Locations’ page.

-Q. Can I visit the woods outside of Muddy Boots sessions?
+Q. Can I visit the woods outside of My Muddy Boots sessions?

-Q. Can I use the allotment outside of Muddy Boots sessions?
+Q. Can I use the allotment outside of My Muddy Boots sessions?

 No, not unless you are an allotment holder on the site or part of the community allotment group.
 I believe that there are currently allotment plots available to rent and the community allotment team are always looking for more volunteers for the shared plot.
 The group meet every Tuesday morning, so ask me if you are interested and I’ll put you in touch with someone who can help.